hellbox/srob-migration/content/reviews/stitch-by-stitch-by-broken-stitch.md

-name = "Stitch by stitch by broken stitch" title = "Stitch by stitch by broken stitch" dek = "When the world tries to kill Sherman Alexie, he just gets bigger and better." type = "Review"facebookauto = "Sherman Alexie's newest book is a memoir and a quilt and a narrative about a damaged brain." twitterauto = "Sherman Alexie's new book is a memoir and a quilt and a narrative about a damaged brain." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/you-dont-have-to-say-you-love-me.md"]
+name = "Stitch by stitch by broken stitch" title = "Stitch by stitch by broken stitch" dek = "When the world tries to kill Sherman Alexie, he just gets bigger and better." type = "Review" facebookauto = "Sherman Alexie's newest book is a memoir and a quilt and a narrative about a damaged brain." twitterauto = "Sherman Alexie's new book is a memoir and a quilt and a narrative about a damaged brain." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/you-dont-have-to-say-you-love-me.md"]